AhmadJanjua/UsedMarketAnalysis/README.md

 ![alt text](docs/image-6.png)

 # Setup
-The project is set up using conda to manage environments and python.
+The project is set up using conda to manage environments and Python.
 To run, install conda and run this command:
 ```
 conda env create -f environment.yml
 ```

 # Folder Structure
 ### databricks
-This directory contains notebooks and source for running scripts on Databricks.
-The *job* directory contains information regarding different processing operations (raw -> silver or silver -> gold).
-The *sql* directory has information about database structure and design.
+This folder contains
+- notebooks
+    - these are exploratory Jupyter notebook files
+- job
+    - The directory contains single-action jobs that pipelines utilize to automate actions.
+- sql
+    - The directory contains the database creation files.

 ### notebooks
-This directory contains notebooks with verbose details to illustrate my thought process when inspecting and creating tools.
+- This folder contains data exploration

 ### src
-This directory includes the code to execute the jobs.

-### Kijiji Scraper All
-This program goes through all the pages of a search and saves the data from each listing.
-Implemented multi-threading and achieved 10x performance limited by request block from site (30 min -> 3 minutes for 1600 listings)
-- It uses requests to get the search page then goes to the links attached to each listing
-- uses BeautifulSoup to parse the HTML
-- program is multi-threaded with sleep back-off when too many requests are reported.

-**NOTE**: must have data directory or else it will not save
+- This folder contains reusable scripts for webscraping jobs.